paul-schaaf/talon-filetree/README.md

 # talon-filetree

-An extension for navigating and manipulating the file tree quickly by voice.
+A [vscode extension](https://marketplace.visualstudio.com/items?itemName=PaulSchaaf.talon-filetree) for navigating and manipulating the file tree quickly by voice.
 Creates a new file tree view that can be used with voice commands.

 ## Requirements